 - A Simple Life – aka Dr Ted Trainer’s vision

 - Living lightly, freely, fully, abundantly, healthily, and harmoniously on a highly populated planet

 QUIZ NIGHT GROUP

 Quiz Nights are fun and they are held quite regularly as fund-raisers in Strathalbyn.
 This group has been formed to keep interested members informed of impeding Quiz Nights.
 There is no compulsion to attend but by registering interest you can be contacted to join a table.
-2017 ended on a high as the team was the winning table.
-Congratulations!
+2019 was quite a successful year for our teams.
+Well done!